Over the past 2 weeks, I’ve received 3 phone calls from several banks in Singapore, all asking if I’m interested in “having more money to spend”.

 I couldn’t help but wonder: Is it just me?
 Does my spending profile make me seem like I need extra money?

 But I asked around and realised that many of my friends and family have been getting these messages too.
-One bank even bought a spot on a prime morning radio show, and I heard it on my way to work.

 And each time, their personal loans are “sold” as some kind of easy, magical way to obtain large sums of money.
 If, on the off chance, you haven’t encountered any ads, you can just take a look at their websites.

-Here’s an example from DBS:
+Here’s an old example from DBS: